-We maintain two customer contact centers, one operated by us in Newark, California, which primarily supports our Ooma Office customers, and the other operated by a third-party provider in Manila, Philippines, which primarily supports our residential customers.
+We maintain two customer contact centers: one operated by us in Newark, California, which primarily supports our small business customers, and the other operated by a third-party provider in Manila, Philippines, which primarily supports our residential customers.
+In addition, our office located in Vancouver, British Columbia support our enterprise customers.
 We utilize a variety of communication media to serve the needs of our customers including telephone, online chat, online tutorials and e-mail.